 Via Pinterest, millions of shoppers are looking for your product.
 To stand out and be found by eager consumers, here are some optimization tactics you need to remember:

-Firstly, Keep in mind why people use Pinterest: to find information (recipes, tutorials or tips), to find something to buy or just for inspiration.
-Depending on these, customize it to meet customer insight and behaviour.
+Firstly, Keep in mind why people use Pinterest: to find information (recipes, tutorials, or tips), to find something to buy, or just for inspiration.
+Depending on these, customize it to meet customer insight and behavior.

 Do your keyword research

 Make your Pin board’s name reflect your keywords.
 A good name is relevant to what they are looking for.

 Use hashtags in your pin descriptions.
 This will allow Twitter, Facebook, and Pinterest users to find your pins through your hashtags.
 Now that Pinterest is using hashtags again, you should include one to three hashtags in your pins.

 Use Pinterest’s Guided Search to find what people are searching for in the topics and categories you Pin.
 Just add a search term to the Pinterest search box and you’ll see a list of words and phrases that are most often searched along with that keyword.

 Write dynamic descriptions

 While your images should be able to hold their own, make sure you’re creating good descriptions that appeal to your followers.
 Make your descriptions detailed, positive, grammatically correct, and clear.

 Pack them full of keywords – and use a tool like Google Adwords Keyword Planner to find popular ones relevant to your business.